ohata-toast/RDS/en/db-instance.md

 ### Backup

 You can set up periodic backups of the databases in your DB instance, or you can create backups at any time through the web console.
 Performance may degrade during backups.
 To avoid affecting service, it is better to perform back up at a time when the service is under low load.
 If you do not want the backup to degrade performance, you can use a high-availability configuration or perform backups from read replica.
-Backup files are stored on internal object storage and are charged based on the size of backup storage.
+Backup files are stored on internal backup storage and are charged based on the size of backup storage.
 You can export to user object storage in NHN Cloud if necessary.
 To prepare for unexpected failures, we recommend that you set up backups to conduct periodically.
 For more details on backup, see [Backup and Restore](backup-and-restore/).

 ### Restoration